R4thin/js-messaging-tutorial/README.md

 	console.log("Logged in!");
 	}).fail(handleError);

-Try signing up and logging in now to make sure that both buttons produce a "Logged in!" in the console.
+Try signing up and logging in now to ensure that both buttons produce a "Logged in!" in the console.

 Note: To keep this tutorial simple, this app has no concept of user sessions.
-To logout, just reload the page.
+To log out, just reload the page.

-##Handle and Display Errors
+##Handle and display errors

 If there is an error when logging in, signing up, or sending a message, you will want to display the error message.
 In **index.html**, create an empty div to display error messages: